 Canada Country Report

 Although maritime sovereignty and resource disputes exist with numerous countries, armed conflict and shoot-down risks are very low.
 Despite increased militarisation of the arctic, a region in which Canada has a leading interest, the likelihood of war on or near Canadian soil is very low.
 As part of a commitment to a more assertive foreign policy, Canada recently announced CAD62 billion in new defence spending to modernise and develop its military, lending capabilities to a force still unlikely to be deployed on a large scale except in response to natural disasters.
-Spillover threat from a conflict between the United States and North Korea exists.
+Spillover threat from a conflict between the United States and other states exists.

 No vaccinations are required to enter the country.